Shaddyjr/written_work/short_stories/creative_prompts.md

    - I sigh again.
 "You left bodies...evidence all over the city like breadcrumbs for the hunters.
 Any hunter with half a brain could tell what was going on.
 You implicated yourself...and therefore me."
 As I look over, Sophia's eyes close.
 I close my eyes, too, "I didn't kill you, young one...your hubris did."
    - Just then, dinner wakes up.
 His eyes dart frantically across the room.
 He begins to reek of fear as tears pour down his face.
 I despise the taste of cortisol.
 3. "It flashed through the sky and then it was gone.
 Lucy was sure she had seen an UFO and was equally sure aliens were here to secretly make contact with a human being.
 Maybe they would choose her.
 Maybe she would get to visit their ship.
 Maybe..."
+4. "The music drifted out of the club like a vibrating pule.
+I could feel it in my bones.
+The night was alive with possibility.
+I could even imagine myself..."
+5. "Someone really needs to design a better..."
+6. "It began as a practical joke.
+But by the end of the day, nobody was laughing.
+It seemed innocent enough at first, because Jerry and I have a history of playing practical jokes on one another.
+He was the one to start the whole thing, if I'm not mistaken.
+He..."
+7. "We took turns guarding the door, neither of us sleeping very much.
+Ricky looked nervous, and suddenly I felt bad about getting him involved.
+I shouldn't have..."
+8. "What are you supposed to think when your best friend tells you he's a vampire?
+At first, of course, I laughed, and thought it was a joke.
+But I wasn't laughing when Conner..."
+9. "Sometimes kids are the only ones willing to say what's really on their minds, and our family needed a little dose of honesty.
+We almost never said something straight out.
+My mother was the worst.
+All she would do was..."
+10. "I didn't cry when she died, or at the funeral, or at the reception.
+It wasn't until the next morning when I went into the pantry and saw row upon row of canned vegetables, fruits and jams she had prepared for the long winter ahead.
+The shelves were filled with..."